GarreauArthur/GarreauArthur.github.io/_posts/2018-12-04-binary-classifier.md

   - Mathematics
 ---

 This article is the first of a serie about neural networks.
 This article gives the mathematical intuiton behind the most basic classifiers there are : binary and linear classifiers.
-The knowledge aquire in this article will help us to understand what a neuron is, and how it works.
+The knowledge aquired in this article will help us understand what a neuron is, and how it works.

 A classifier is binary when it classifies data into one of 2 possible classes :